cloudflare/cloudflare-docs/content/spectrum/about/load-balancer.md

 ## Traffic steering

 All traffic steering policies are available for transport load balancing through Spectrum.
-Refer to the Load Balancing documentation to learn more about the available [traffic steering](/load-balancing/understand-basics/traffic-steering/steering-policies/) and [origin steering](/load-balancing/understand-basics/traffic-steering/origin-level-steering/) options.
+Refer to the Load Balancing documentation to learn more about the available [global traffic steering](/load-balancing/understand-basics/traffic-steering/steering-policies/) and [endpoint steering](/load-balancing/understand-basics/traffic-steering/origin-level-steering/) options.

 ## Weights

-[Origin weights](/load-balancing/understand-basics/traffic-steering/origin-level-steering/#weights) allow you to have origins with different capacity or to split traffic amongst hosts for any other reason.
+[Endpoint weights](/load-balancing/understand-basics/traffic-steering/origin-level-steering/#weights) allow you to have endpoints with different capacity or to split traffic amongst hosts for any other reason.

 Weight configured within a load balancer pool will be honored with load balancing through Spectrum.